Quiver representations over a quasi-Frobenius ring and Gorenstein-projective modules: Introduction

+The reason for our assumption on $R$ is not technical, meaning that up to mild arrangments our argument works in a more general setting (namely when $R$ is a possibly non-commutative Gorenstein ring, see Remark~\ref{generalization}).
+Nevertheless, if $R$ is quasi-Frobenius, the class $\mathcal{W}$ of Reedy weak equivalences in $\Rep(\mathcal{Q}, R)$ admits an easy characterization (see Theorem~\ref{modelrep}), and the stable category $\underline{\GProj}(\Lambda^{op})$ is equivalent to the localization $\Rep(\mathcal{Q}, R)[\mathcal{W}^{-1}]$.
+Moreover, the $RP$-cofibrant $R$-representations can be more easily described, see Theorem~\ref{modelrep}.
+In particular, when $R=\mathbb{C}[\epsilon]$ is the algebra of dual numbers, the stable category $\underline{\Gproj}(\Lambda^{op})$ of finitely generated Gorenstein-projective $\Lambda^{op}$-modules has been deeply investigated in \cite{RZ13}.

 The plan of the paper is as follows.
-We begin Section $\ref{tmcoqroaqfr}$ by recalling the stable model structure of modules over a quasi-Frobenius ring.
-Here we only assume the reader to be familiar with the basic notions of Model Category Theory.
-We proceed by surveying basic definitions of Quiver Representation Theory in order to obtain our first result, which states the existence of a (cofibrantly generated) model structure on the category $\Rep(\mathcal{Q}, R)$ of quiver representations over a quasi-Frobenius ring $R$.
+We begin Section~\ref{tmcoqroaqfr} by recalling the stable model structure of modules over a quasi-Frobenius ring.
+Here we only assume the reader to be familiar with the basic notions of model category theory, for which we refer to~\cite{Hir03,Hov99}.
+We proceed by briefly surveying the basic definitions concerning quiver representations in order to obtain our first result, which states the existence of a model structure on the category $\Rep(\mathcal{Q}, R)$ of quiver representations over a quasi-Frobenius ring $R$.

-\begin{theorem} Let $\mathcal{Q}$ be a finite acyclic quiver, and let $R$ be a quasi-Frobenius ring.
-Then the category $\Rep(\mathcal{Q}, R)$ admits a (cofibrantly generated) model structure, called the $Reedy$ $projective$ model structure, where a morphism between $R$-representations $M\to N$ is: \begin{description} \item[1] a weak equivalence (called Reedy stable equivalence) if it is a pointwise stable equivalence in $\Mod(R)$, i.e. if for every vertex $j\in \mathcal{Q}_0$ the morphism $M_j\to N_j$ is a stable equivalence of $R$-modules, \item[2] a fibration (called $RP$-fibration) if it is a pointwise surjection in $\Mod(R)$, i.e. if for every vertex $j\in \mathcal{Q}_0$ the morphism $M_j\to N_j$ is surjective, \end{description} Moreover, an $R$-representation $M$ is $RP$-cofibrant if and only if for every vertex $j\in \mathcal{Q}_0$ the natural morphism of $R$-modules
+\begin{theorem}[see Theorem~\ref{modelrep}] Let $\mathcal{Q}$ be a finite acyclic quiver, and let $R$ be a quasi-Frobenius ring.
+Then the category $\Rep(\mathcal{Q}, R)$ admits a model structure, called the \emph{Reedy projective} model structure, where a morphism between $R$-representations $M\to N$ is: \begin{description} \item[1] a weak equivalence (called Reedy stable equivalence) if it is a pointwise stable equivalence in $\Mod(R)$, i.e. if for every vertex $j\in \mathcal{Q}_0$ the morphism $M_j\to N_j$ is a stable equivalence of $R$-modules, \item[2] a fibration (called $RP$-fibration) if it is a pointwise surjection in $\Mod(R)$, i.e. if for every vertex $j\in \mathcal{Q}_0$ the morphism $M_j\to N_j$ is surjective, \end{description} Moreover, an $R$-representation $M$ is $RP$-cofibrant if and only if for every vertex $j\in \mathcal{Q}_0$ the natural morphism of $R$-modules

 is injective. \end{theorem}